transloadit/uppy.io/docs/companion.md

 #### `COMPANION_AWS_SECRET_FILE`

 Using a secret file instead of [`s3.secret`](#s3secret-companion_aws_secret).
-A secret file is a file that only contains the secret.
+A secret file is a file that only has the secret.

 #### `COMPANION_AWS_USE_ACCELERATE_ENDPOINT`